 Where do we start with the Skoda Yeti?
-The brilliant crossover model has been showered with accolades; it was the Auto Express Car of the Year in 2010.
+The brilliant crossover model has been showered with accolades, especially in our Driver Power surveys.
 The chunky Tonka toy looks still divide opinion, but the classy interior features a mixture of Volkswagen Group components, so it feels more expensive than it is.

 The only chink in the Skoda Yeti’s armour is its emissions.
 The efficient GreenLine model doesn’t come in 4x4 guise, and the rest of the line-up lags behind the very best.
 The penalty is small enough for most private buyers to overlook, given its other talents, but company car drivers may get more for their money elsewhere.